About the Project:

 - You are an enthusiastic and highly motivated researcher.

-- You have, or will shortly, acquire a master degree in Computer Science or an equivalent degree.
+- You have, or will shortly, acquire a master degree in social sciences (e.g., Organisational Sciences, Psychology, Communication Sciences) preferably in relation to safety and security topics.

 - You have a creative mindset and excellent analytical and communication skills.